On July 1, 2019, as I was dealing with the anniversary of

 That Day, I received

-the following e-mail from Sandra Price of the Archdiocese of St.
+an e-mail from Sandra Price of the Archdiocese of St.

 July 1, 2019

 I wanted to follow up with you as I received

 a call from Melanie at the USCCB.
 At this time we will no longer

 be engaging with you in any capacity due to the unauthorized